 This might affect their buying decision, and they might abandon their cart without completing the purchase.

 Using conversational commerce can help you stop that.
 Instead of forgetting about these users, you can reach out to them and help them clarify their doubts.

 This will help them make a better buying decision about your products.
 It’s a great way to reduce cart abandonment, boost conversions, and increase revenue.

-INGLOT Canada was able to boost its revenues by an amazing 4,798% by using various automation techniques:
+INGLOT Canada boosted revenue by 4,798% by using various automation techniques:

 How to optimize your business for conversational commerce

 Any business can use conversational commerce.
-The only requirement is that the platform in which its business website is launched should be optimized for it.
+The platform on which the company website is published must be optimized.

 How to get started with conversational commerce

 By now, you know how to optimize your business for conversational commerce, you might also want to know how to implement it in your marketing strategy.